insideMan15/Textbook-of-Operating-System-Concepts-/ch6/exercise.md

 }
 ```
 **This has the effect of summing the elements in the array as a series of partial sums, as shown in Figure 6.16.
 After the code has executed, the sum of all elements in the array is stored in the last array location.
 Are there any race conditions in the above code example?
 If so, identify where they occur and illustrate with an example.
 If not, demonstrate why this algorithm is free from race conditions.**
+<br>**Answers**<br>
+NO race conditions.
+Because no data sharing exists between processors, each array has own processors.

-**6.10 The compare and swap() instruction can be used to design lock-free data structures such as stacks, queues, and lists.
+**6.10 The compare_and_swap() instruction can be used to design lock-free data structures such as stacks, queues, and lists.
 The program example shown in Figure 6.17 presents a possible solution to a lock-free stack using CAS instructions, where the stack is represented as a linked list of Node elements with top representing the top of the stack.
 Is this implementation free from race conditions?**
+<br>**Answers**<br>
+It is free from race condition as both the push() and pop() are CAS instructions.
 **6.11 One approach for using compare and swap() for implementing a spinlock is as follows:***
 ```
 void lock spinlock(int *lock) {